Churchill, Somerset

-Churchill is a village and civil parish in the unitary authority of North Somerset, part of the ceremonial county of Somerset.
-It is located on the western edge of the Mendip Hills, about 8 mi east of Weston-super-Mare, and about 15 mi southwest of Bristol.
-The parish, which includes the village of Lower Langford and the hamlet of Upper Langford, has a population of 2,250.
+Churchill is a village and civil parish in North Somerset, England.
+It lies on the western edge of the Mendip Hills, about 8 mi east of Weston-super-Mare, and about 15 mi southwest of Bristol.
+The parish, which includes the village of Lower Langford and the hamlet of Upper Langford, had a population of 2,250 in 2015.

 Although relatively close to large urban centres, Churchill has the character of a small country village.
-The village is settled around the junction of the A38 and A368 and is overlooked by Dolebury Warren, a biological Site of Special Scientific Interest (SSSI), Windmill Hill to the north, and the Mendip Hills, an Area of Outstanding Natural Beauty (AONB), to the south.
+The settlement is around the junction of the A38 and A368 and is overlooked by Dolebury Warren, a biological Site of Special Scientific Interest (SSSI); Windmill Hill to the north; and the Mendip Hills, an Area of Outstanding Natural Beauty (AONB), to the south.
 Churchill, like many villages, grew around its medieval church, and has many listed buildings reflecting the history of the parish.

-There is one primary school, a secondary school, a post office, several shops and small businesses, three churches, and four pubs serving the area.
-There is also a doctor's surgery, allotments at Pudding Pie Lane, a hotel, and a number of bed and breakfast establishments.
-Recreation facilities include a sports centre with swimming pool, a dry ski slope and an outdoor pursuits.
-There are active cricket, football and skittles clubs, and many other leisure and sporting activities, including music and walking groups.

 History

 Toponymy

 The origin of the name Churchill is uncertain.
 The word "cruc" meaning hillock or peak, survives from AngloSaxon as "crook" (Crook Peak), "creech" (Evercreech), "critch" (Critchell Farm near Frome).
 Consequently, one suggestion is that Churchill derived its name from the hillock which is now known as Windmill Hill at Churchill and became Cruchill or Crichill, often spelt Chirchulle, and later distorted to the more familiar Churchill.
 Attempts to explain its name by reference to the Norman, Roger de Courcelles, the holder of many manors in Somerset, have been inconclusive.
 Its origin may be nothing more than the proximity of an earlier chapel or church to Windmill Hill.